Super Bowl 2019 ads so far: Watch them here

 Hyundai's hellish elevator

-Hyundai's commercial puts actor Jason Bateman as the manager of a elevator to all kinds of horrible situations, including sitting in the middle seat of a plane next to a sick passenger, jury duty and car shopping.
-That latter situation serves as a highlight for Hyundai's Shopper Assurance program.
+Hyundai's commercial has actor Jason Bateman as the manager of a elevator to all kinds of horrible situations, including jury duty, car shopping and sitting in the middle seat of a plane next to a sick passenger.
+The latter highlights Hyundai's Shopper Assurance program.

 The Super Bowl airs on Feb.
 3 on CBS, CNET's parent company.